pgmoneta/pgmoneta/doc/CLI.md

   status [details]         Status of pgmoneta, with optional details conf <action>            Manage the configuration, with one of subcommands:
+                           - 'reload' to reload the configuration
+                           - 'ls' to print the configurations used
+                           - 'get' to obtain information about a runtime configuration value
-                           - 'reload' to reload the configuration clear <what>             Clear data, with:
+                           - 'set' to modify a runtime configuration value clear <what>             Clear data, with:
                            - 'prometheus' to reset the Prometheus statistics
 ```